OctopusDeploy/docs/docs/api-and-integration/team-foundation-server-tfs.md

 Octopus Deploy integrates with Team Foundation Server to provide for a full automated build and deployment pipeline.
 This section provides information on integrating Octopus Deploy and TFS.
 The procedures on this page have been verified against Visual Studio 2013 but should also work with previous versions of TFS.

 :::success
-**Using VSTS/VSO or TFS 2015 Update 2?**
+**Using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS) 2017 or above?**
-We have built a [comprehensive extension for Visual Studio Team Services (VSTS)](/docs/api-and-integration/visual-studio-team-services-vsts.md) (formerly Visual Studio Online or VSO) which also works with TFS 2015 Update 2.
-We highly recommend using this extension for VSTS/VSO and TFS 2015 Update 2 or newer.
+We have built a [comprehensive extension for Visual Studio Team Services (VSTS)](/docs/api-and-integration/visual-studio-team-services-vsts.md) (formerly Visual Studio Online or VSO) which also works with TFS 2017.
+We highly recommend using this extension for VSTS/VSO and TFS 2017 or newer.

+**Using Team Foundation Server (TFS) 2015 Update 2 or 3?**
+The marketplace extension for VSTS (above) is not compatible with TFS 2015.
+You can [download a version of the extension for TFS 2015 here](https://download.octopusdeploy.com/tfs-2015-extension/octopusdeploy.octopus-deploy-build-release-tasks-2.0.39.vsix).
 :::

 ## Packaging applications when building with Team Build {#TeamFoundationServer(TFS)-PackagingapplicationswhenbuildingwithTeamBuild}